By Jeffrey C. Isaac

 Though this book is free of charge, you are invited to donate to Public Seminar whatever you consider the book worth to you — your donations are greatly appreciated, and will help us continue the work of Public Seminar.

-Few predicted the unlikely ascendance of Donald Trump to the U.S. presidency, and fewer still can predict what he may say or do this afternoon or tomorrow.
-Undoubtedly, the age of Trump is an age of uncertainty, though if there’s still one thing we may hold onto, it’s being against Trump and what he represents.
-It has been a shockingly chaotic first year, and even threats of nuclear war have begun to feel normalized. #AgainstTrump is a conspectus of our resistance to normalization.
+Few predicted the unlikely ascendancy of Donald Trump to the U.S. presidency, a development with a huge impact on international relations, trade, environmental policy, and the very possibility of liberal democracy itself.
+Undoubtedly, the age of Trump is an age of uncertainty, and the months since his inauguration have been indisputably chaotic; even threats of nuclear war have become normalized. #AgainstTrump is a conspectus of our resistance to this normalization.